Choosing your GCSE options

 - The other subjects you can take will depend on your school.
 You should be able to choose at least one course from each of the following areas: arts (such as music and drama), design and technology; humanities (such as history and geography); and modern foreign languages.
 Sometimes you can also choose new subjects, such as law or sociology

-- Alongside GCSEs, you can study for work-related qualifications, also called vocational qualifications or Technical Awards.
-They can help you develop practical skills in subjects such as construction, computing and childcare
+- Alongside GCSEs, you can study for work-related qualifications.
+These are called VTQs (vocational and technical qualifications) and include Technical Awards.
+VTQs help you develop practical skills in subjects such as construction, computing and childcare

 Why does it matter?

-You’ll be studying the subjects you choose for the next two years, and it’s no fun being stuck with one you don’t really like.
+You’ll be studying the subjects you choose for the next two years so it makes sense to pick what you think you’ll like.

-It’s also worth looking ahead as decisions you make now may narrow your choices later.
-What do want to do after year 11?
+Decisions you make now may limit your choices later.
+Look ahead – what do want to do after year 11?
 Can this help you decide which subjects to choose?

 Who can help?